rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-020/index.md

 the game][bounty_bros_webgame] right inside of your browser on desktop or mobile devices!

-- You can no longer walk through walls or objects
+- You can no longer walk through walls or objects.
-- You can now walk into buildings
+- You can now walk into buildings.
-- The camera follows the player without passing beyond the map borders
+- The camera follows the player without passing beyond the map borders.
-- Rendering is now scaled pixel-perfect
+- Rendering is now scaled pixel-perfect.
-- Mobile touch controls were added
+- Mobile touch controls were added.
-- There is a new [retro mode][bounty_bros_retro_mode] that tries to make it it look like the game is running on an old CRT television.
+- There is a new [retro mode][bounty_bros_retro_mode] that tries to make it look like the game is running on an old CRT television.

 All of the source code, excluding assets and artwork, was also made available